noahdixon/toystore/docs/DesignDoc.md

-# Multi-Tiered, Microservice-Based Toy StoreFault Tolerant Tiered Microservices-Based Toy Store
+# Microservice-Based Toy Store

 ## Introduction

-This project implements a web application backend for a fictional toy store using a multi-tier architecture with containerized microservices that communicate via gRPC.
+This project implements a web application backend for a fictional online toy store using a multi-tier architecture with containerized microservices that communicate via gRPC.
 It also includes a simulated client program that sends requests to the backend via an HTTP-based REST API.
-Load test are performed to examine the latency impacts of caching.
+Load test are performed by running concurrent simulated clients via a bash script to examine the latency impacts of increasing users.

 ## Goals and objectives

 1. Design a distributed server application using a multi-tier architecture and containerized microservices.

+2. Implement a custom cache to improve request latency and reduce microservice communication overhead.

-2. Replicate one of the microservices to provide fault tolerance for that service.
+3. Replicate one of the microservices to provide fault tolerance for that service.

-3. Implement a custom cache on the server to improve request latency.

-4. Explore performance affects of caching.

-## Statement of scope

-1. Implement an online toy store backend as a multi-tier application using caching and replication for fault tolerance.

-2. Implement a client code to simulate clients sending HTTP requests to the store.

-3. Containerize the application using Docker for distributed deployment.

-4. Perform loads tests to measure performance changes with and without caching, and with increasing users.
+4. Explore performance impacts of increasing users.

 ## Solution Overview